-- Rocket exhibits must relate to the skill level for the unit entered.
+- 1. Rocket exhibits must relate to the skill level for the unit entered.
 Units 1-4 should include the color picture of the rocket and skill level title from the rocket-kit package as part of its record book.
-All project material must be organized and secured in a sturdy binder/petabasek.
-Unit 6 must be a copy of binder/notebook.
+All project material must be organized and secured in a sturdy binder/notebook.
 Unit 6 must have a copy of plans or blueprints including instructions "step by step" to build the rocket. - Fins must be balsa wood (balsa, and basswood) and finished with paint in classes indicated.
-No plastic fins for Units 1-3. - Fins of plastic or other materials must be exhibited in Units 4 and 6. - Unit 4 members may build Skill Level 4 and Skill Level 5 rocket kits. - Rockets are to be displayed and held vertically by a substantial rod or support no taller than the rocket on a stationary base appropriate to the size of the rocket, not to exceed 12"x12"x1" thick.
+No plastic fins for Units 1-3. - Fins of plastic or other materials must be exhibited in Units 4 and 6. - Unit 4 members may build helicopter and glider recovery rocket kits. - Rockets are to be displayed and held vertically by a substantial rod or support no taller than the rocket on a stationary base appropriate to the size of the rocket, not to exceed 12"x12"x1" thick.
 Only the rocket will be judged.
 Do not decorate the base.
-No triangular stands can be used for displaying the rocket. - 6.
-Do not include live or expended engines in the rocket exhibited. - If the rocket is damaged in launching, it can still be judged for quality of construction, e-Record and pictures. - Display rockets cannot be used for the Rocket Fly Day competition at State Fair. - No launching pads should be used for displaying the rockets. - 10.
-All rockets must be exhibited upright. - 11.
-Launching your rocket is not a requirement.
-It is a good idea, however, to make 2 rockets -one for exhibit and one to launch if possible.
+No triangular stands can be used for displaying the rocket. - Do not include live or expended engines in the rocket exhibited. - If the rocket is damaged in launching, it can still be judged for quality of construction, e-Record and pictures. - Display rockets cannot be used for the Rocket Fly Day competition at State Fair. - No launching pads should be used for displaying the rockets. - 10.
+Launching your display rocket is not a requirement.
+If you are participating in Rocket Fly, make 2 rockets - one for exhibit and one to launch.